-For particular hazards present in the CLF responsible and authorised persons have been appointed.
+For particular hazards present in the CLF, responsible and authorised persons have been appointed.
 These are listed later in the package.

 Each area of the CLF has an appointed Area Manager who has overall responsibility for the safe operation of the area.
-They appoint Area Safety Co-ordinators and deputies.
+They appoint Area Safety Co-ordinators and deputies who are responsible for the day-to-day safe operation of the area in all aspects.
 These are listed later in the package.
 In addition, major CLF projects will manage safety, often having safety working groups.